 - Stronger personal connection, building rapport.

-- Clearer understanding through physical demonstrations.
+- A clearer understanding through physical demonstrations.

 Cons: